In This Article

 However, being the curious beauty editor that I am, I'll never turn down the opportunity to make my smile a little brighter.
 When the opportunity presented itself to try out laser teeth whitening, I was all in.
 Like many other beauty treatments that seem cool in my head, I walk blindly into them with minimal information and maximum excitement.
-A study by the American Academy of Cosmetic Dentistry revealed the annual revenue in the teeth whitening industry topped $11 billion in 2015—$1.4 billion of that spent on teeth whitening products.
+According to a recent research report by research firm Arizton, the global teeth whitening industry is expected to reach revenues of more than $6 billion by 2025.
 In short, the hype surrounding whiter teeth is real and I was all in.

 What Is Laser Teeth Whitening?